videlalvaro/videlalvaro.github.io/_posts/2014-03-02-you-dont-roll-your-own-crypto.md

 process proposed by the NIST to chose the new AES, from which I would like to share here some facts that are quite interesting.
 They prove, that [you don't roll your own crypto](http://security.stackexchange.com/a/18198).

-Note that I don't claim to know the stuff I'm presenting here.
-I'm learning about this topic and I thought it would be interesting to share this story.
+Note that I don't claim to know the stuff I'm presenting here, or be an expert in cryptography, I'm just learning about this topic and I thought it would be interesting to share this story.
+I've also added a list of books at the bottom, that are the ones I've been using to learn about it.

 ## The selection process ##